Where to buy the Samsung Galaxy S8 in the U.S.

 Best Buy

-Best Buy has orders live for both the Galaxy S8 and S8+ on all four major U.S. carriers.
+Best Buy has both the Galaxy S8 and S8+ on all four major U.S. carriers.
 Pricing matches that of ordering directly from the carriers, for the most part, with some special deals depending on when you go to order.

 Walmart